vanschependom/KULAK_IW-shed-of-graphs/README.md

 Create a **new** Conda environment with the needed dependencies:

-> `conda conda create --name shedofgraphs --file requirements.txt`
+> `conda create --name shedofgraphs --file requirements.txt`

+Activating the environment:

+> `conda activate shedofgraphs`

 Update dependencies in **existing** Conda virtual environment: